howset/cub3d/README.md

 3. Audio play

 ## Docs
 [[Documentation](./docs/MAIN.md)] for each module.
 Rather a general overview.
 Specific function documentation is to be examined on the function's implementation itself.
-The functions may look very much jumbled.
-This is due to the fact that many functions have to be separated in accordance to the norm, but this makes our suboptimal approach even more confusing LOL.
+However, the functions may look very much jumbled.
+This is due to the fact that many functions have to be separated in accordance to the norm.
+This makes our suboptimal approach(es) even more confusing LOL.

 ## Sources
 #### Tutorial